Child support arrears

 Unpaid child support may be recovered through several methods, including interception of tax refunds, garnishing wages, freezing bank accounts, or suspending driver or professional licences.
 The Department of Services Australia can take enforcement action on behalf of the receiving parent.
 Court orders can also be obtained to enforce payment.
 The method used often depends on the amount owed and the paying parent's circumstances.

 Interest may apply to unpaid child support arrears in certain circumstances.
 The rate and application of interest depend on the type of child support arrangement and when it was established.
 Generally, interest is calculated at a set rate and added to the total amount owing.
-It is important to understand the specific terms of your child support agreement or court order.
+The specific terms of a child support agreement or court order are among the matters that may be relevant in such circumstances.

 Yes, the Australian government, through the Department of Services Australia, can enforce child support payments.
 The department has powers to recover arrears through various methods including wage deduction, bank garnishment, and licence suspension.
 They can also take action without requiring the receiving parent to make a formal request.
 This enforcement is part of the child support scheme's administration.